-Dr. Sandra Sookram is a Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies, The University of the West Indies, St. Augustine, Trinidad and Tobago.
+Dr. Sandra Sookram, Senior Lecturer, School of Business and Management, the UWI Five Islands Campus, former Deputy Governor of Central Bank of Trinidad and Tobago, former Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies, The University of the West Indies, St. Augustine, Trinidad and Tobago.

 She attained both her B.Sc. and M.Sc.
 Degrees (Economics) from The University of the West Indies, St. Augustine in 1997 and 2001, respectively.
-She received her Ph.D. in Economics in 2005 from The University of the West Indies, St. Augustine, and spent one year at Leicester University as part of a split-site Ph.D. programme.
+She received her Ph.D. in Economics in 2005 from The University of the West Indies, St. Augustine, and spent one year at Leicester University as part of a split-site Ph.D. program.